Rest Stops & Restaurants

-If you'd like to get your horse some treats Wings-N-Things (a pet supply store) is also right in the

-  center of town!
+If you'd like to get your horse some treats Wings-N-Things (a pet supply store) is also right in the center of town!

-  Trout House is straight across the street (although it does not look it on the map).
-A rider has

-  noted that sometimes that trail is not easily marked to follow.
-After you cross the driveway's

-  culvert you'll see a trail on the left that leads to the hitching posts.
-The ride is approximately 4

-  miles one way.
+You can also take the Dahlin Access trail (red) across Dahlin Ln to Hwy H. The driveway to the Trout House is straight across the street (although it does not look it on the map).
+A rider has noted that sometimes that trail is not easily marked to follow.
+After you cross the driveway's culvert you'll see a trail on the left that leads to the hitching posts.
+The ride is approximately 4 miles one way.

 (Click the image to open a full size pdf visual).

 Fall/Winter note: Water sources are turned off during cold temperatures, check with the DNR if you are unsure.
 Hunting is allowed in the State Forest, riders should be aware of open seasons and dress accordingly.
 ATV's are not allowed on the trails at any time, however the bridle trails are part of the local snowmobile trail system and once snow falls, many sleds are out.
 The trails are open to horses year round, but use your best judgment when it comes to riding conditions, hunters and snowmobile encounters.

 Trail passes are required for all riders over the age of 16.

 If you would like to support the new equestrian campground at Governor Dodge State Park you can buy your pass(es) through Friends of GD Equestrians. $5 of the $25 will go directly to their campground!
 (Click the image to the right to be taken to their online store) Trail passes can also be purchased through the DNR.

 Daily or annual passes may be purchased online, at the DNR Headquarters, or payment envelopes are found at each trailhead.

 The park rangers do check, so be sure you purchase your pass and support the State Forest system!